-When we received our package of seafood, some of it went directly to our freezer and some I immediately thawed to make cod fish tacos that same evening!
+When we received our package of seafood in the mail, some of it went directly to our freezer and some I immediately thawed to make cod fish tacos that same evening!
 This cod fish was so fresh, tender and flavorful!
-There’s no comparison when it comes to cooking with fresh fish!
+There iss no comparison when it comes to cooking with fresh fish!

 Have you ever had that moment where you brought home store bought seafood for dinner and were crazy excited to dish it up only to experience that it turned out rather… fishy?
 Fishy in smell, taste and texture (chewy and over-cooked for fear of food born illnesses).
 That is because it is not fresh at all!
 Fish should not smell…fishy, and should have an incredibly tender texture that melts in your mouth.
 If you have experienced that chewy, fishy, not so tasty seafood dish then I am right there with ya, and a bit embarrassed to admit that due to the fact that I live by the sea!
 I truly understand why some people do not like the flavor of seafood.
 It just boils down to freshness.
 I am a firm believer in always using the freshest and best ingredients in the kitchen.
 That being said, Kodiak Fish Market is the solution for the best and freshest seafood literally from the ocean right to your door!

 To prep fish, the easiest way is to marinate it.
-A marinate is a great way to add flavor to fish.
-It is best to do this in a glass baking dish as cast iron or aluminum can react with acids and give fish an off-flavor.
+A marinade is a great way to add flavor to fish.
+It is best to do this in a as cast iron or aluminum can react with acids and give fish an off-flavor.
 Marinades in seafood should only last about 30 minutes (the proteins can start to break down if left longer than 30-45 minutes).